Ttokkime/Lab-2/README.md

 <p align = "center">
-This is a picture of the Host Details tab from the OS scan for 172.30.0.2 on Zenmap
+Host Details tab from the OS scan for 172.30.0.2 on Zenmap
 </p>